gillianomenezes/notes/fluent_python/3_dict_and_sets/dict_and_sets.md

 >> d_proxy[2]
 ```
 ### Set Theory
 The sets are a collection of unique objects.
-An basic use case is to remove duplications:
+A basic use case is to remove duplications:
 ```
 >> set(l)
 {'spam', 'eggs'}
 >> list(set(l))
 ['spam', 'eggs']
 ```
-The set class also implements essetial operations for sets like infix operators; that is, given two sets a and b, a | b returns the union, a & b return the intersection, and a - b returns the difference between both sets.
+The set class also implements essential operations for sets like infix operators; that is, given two sets a and b, a | b returns the union, a & b return the intersection, and a - b returns the difference between both sets.
 ### Set comprehensions
-Set comprehencsions (_setcomps_) were added toPython 2.7 along with dictcomps.
+Set comprehensions (_setcomps_) were added to Python 2.7 along with dictcomps.
 Following an example:
 ```
 >> {letter for letter in list("arara")}
 {'a','r'}